rikayi/causalimpact/README.md

 We also created this introductory [ipython notebook](http://nbviewer.jupyter.org/github/dafiti/causalimpact/blob/master/examples/getting_started.ipynb) with examples of how to use this package.

 ### Simple Example
-Here's a simple example (which can also be found in the original Google's R implementation) running in python:
+Here's a simple example (which can also be found in the original Google's R implementation) running in Python:

 ```python
 import numpy as np